Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted in Pencil Sort by Onetap Global.md

 169 Posts

-A neat example of offering multiple recovery paths when players run out of moves.
+A neat example of offeringÂ multiple recovery pathsÂ when players run out of moves.

 The pop-up gives three clear options:
-1️⃣ Spend in-game currency
+1ï¸âƒ£ Spend in-game currency
-2️⃣ Watch a rewarded video
+2ï¸âƒ£ Watch a rewarded video
-3️⃣ Purchase a premium pack
+3ï¸âƒ£ Purchase a premium pack

-I like how it layers progression options for different player types — from free to ad-supported to paid.
+I like how it layers progression options for different player types â€” from free to ad-supported to paid.

-It’s a simple design that keeps everyone in the game, no matter their spending style.
+Itâ€™s a simple design that keeps everyone in the game, no matter their spending style.

 ![](https://www.gamigion.com/wp-content/uploads/2025/11/image-218.png)